guimarbe/electronic-ecommerce-api/readme.md

 This application was designed following clean architecture principles and Domain-Driven Design (DDD) to provide a robust and maintainable structure, with a strong focus on encapsulating business rules in the domain layer while keeping external concerns separate.
 Key Architectural Highlights:

-## Layered Design, Scalability and Separation of Concerns
+## Layered Design and Separation of Concerns
 Business rules are decoupled from infrastructure and presentation layers, making the application flexible to changes (e.g., switching databases or exposing new APIs).
 We divided this layers into:
    - **Application**: Handles use cases and orchestrates requests between domain and infrastructure.
 We allocate here the ProductController,